 The echolocative ability of bats was discovered through a series of experiments conducted by scientists.
-Let us take a closer look at these experiments in order to unveil the extraordinary design of these creatures:26 room was monitored with night vision cameras.
-As the fly started to take into the air, the bat, from the other corner of the room, swiftly moved directly to where the fly captured it.
+Let us take a closer look at these experiments in order to unveil the extraordinary design of these creatures:26 In the first of these experiments, a bat was left in a completely dark room.
+On one corner of the same room, a fly was placed as a prey for the bat.
+From then on, everything taking place in the room was monitored with night vision cameras.
+As the fly started to take into the air, the bat, from the other corner of the room, swiftly moved directly to where the fly was and captured it.
 Through this experiment, it was concluded that the bats had a very sharp sense of perception even in complete darkness.
 However, was this perception of the bat due to the sense of hearing?
 Or, was it because it had night vision?